pydata/pydata-sphinx-theme/docs/user_guide/customizing.rst

 - If neither sidebars are present, the ``article content`` will be present in the middle of the page.

 If you'd like the ``article content`` to take up more width than its default, use the ``max-width`` and ``flex-grow`` CSS variables with the ``.bd-content`` selector.
-For example, to make the content grow to fit all available width, use:
+For example, to make the content grow to fit all available width, add a custom CSS rule like:

 .. code-block:: css